TV5 Network coverage of the PBA: Move to TV5 (2013–2014)

-2014–2020
+Sports5 (2014–2020)

 Beginning with the 2014–15 Philippine Cup, all games will be broadcast live on TV5 with simulcasts on AksyonTV and game days (all double headers) will be on Tuesdays, Wednesdays, Fridays and Sundays.
 Provincial games will be held during Saturdays which is the only single header game day.
 The coverage is also live-streamed via sports5.ph, where pre-game and post-game analysis are also featured.
 The radio coverage was also transferred to TV5's FM radio network Radyo5 from the previous DZSR AM network.

 The same schedule is also being followed during the 2015–16 season, except that the AksyonTV simulcast was discontinued.
 When Sports5 got the exclusive airing rights of UFC, they re-activated the previously dormant Hyper HD channel and began simulcasting the PBA games in HD starting in January 2016.

 To further utilize the simulcast setup of Sports5, they have assigned a different broadcast panel for TV5 and Hyper/Cignal.
 TV5 have the Taglish commentary while Hyper/Cignal have English language commentary.

 A separate channel was assigned for PBA broadcasts beginning July 15, 2016, named "PBA Rush".
 The said channel also features game replays and specials.

 In October 2016, TV5 President and CEO Chot Reyes told the media that the league renewed its contract with Sports5 for three more seasons.

 As Sports5 inked a partnership with global sports media network ESPN on October 12, the broadcast coverage of the PBA games were carried over by the new ESPN5, and the new service was soft-launched on Game 1 of the 2017 PBA Governors' Cup Finals on October 13.

-2020–present (One Sports)
+One Sports (2020–present)

-The broadcast was rebranded as "PBA on One Sports" on March 8, 2020, to reflect changes within TV5's sports division.
+The program was rebranded as "PBA on One Sports" on March 8, 2020, to reflect the changes in TV5's sports division.
+Since the 2023–24 season, TV5 has partnered up with multiple networks to broadcast the PBA games.

+TV5 President Guido Zaballero stated that the channel began shifting its focus on entertainment programs, news programs and movie programming.
+In October 2023, PBA entered into an acquired agreement with ZOE Broadcasting Network and ABS-CBN Corporation to broadcast the league's games on A2Z, with all ABS-CBN programs being temporarily affected by the changes in programming during game days.
+The PBA games still airs on Cignal TV's PBA Rush through Pilipinas Live! streaming service.
+On February 12, 2024, Tiebreaker Times reported that A2Z canceled the broadcasting of PBA games.

+In December 2023, TV5 Network Inc. entered into an acquired agreement with Nine Media Corporation to broadcast the PBA games on CNN Philippines every Saturday and Sunday from January 6, 2024.
+Following the shutdown of CNN Philippines on January 31, 2024, the broadcast of the games was carried over to the replacement channel RPTV, beginning with the 2023–24 PBA Commissioner's Cup Finals, and were extended to weekdays.